Photoshop Layers – The Background Layer

 So far in our series on Photoshop layers, we've learned the basics of what layers are and why they're so important, and we've learned the essential skills for working with layers inside Photoshop's Layers panel.

 But before we get into more of the amazing things we can do with layers, there's one special type of layer we need to look at, and that's the Background layer.
 The reason we need to learn about it is because there's a few things we can do with normal layers that we can't do with the Background layer, and if we're not aware of them ahead of time, they can easily lead to confusion and frustration.

 Here's an image of a photo frame that I've just opened in Photoshop.
-The image is available from the Fotolia image library:
+I downloaded this image from Adobe Stock:

-Whenever we open a new image in Photoshop, it opens inside its own document and Photoshop places the image on its own layer named Background, as we can see by looking in my Layers panel.
-Notice that the word Background is written in italics, which is Photoshop’s way of telling us there’s something special about this particular layer:
+Whenever we open a new image in Photoshop, it opens inside its own document and Photoshop places the image on its own layer named Background, as we can see by looking in my Layers panel:

 Rule 1: We Can't Move The Contents Of A Background Layer

 One of the things we can't do with a Background layer is move its contents.
 Normally, to move the contents of a layer, we grab the Move Tool from the top of the Tools panel: